-A simple step to greatly improve your UA campaigns on iOS
+A simple step to instantly improve your UA campaigns on iOS

 For any mobile app that is looking to run user acquisition (UA) campaigns, an important channel to include in your marketing mix is programmatic in-app advertising.
 Today, most install campaigns that target iOS devices are typically governed by Apple’s latest privacy framework called SKAdNetwork (SKAN) 4 – but not many people are using it correctly.
 In this article, we explain what SKAN 4 is, how it works and what you can do to help your DSPs and measurement partners improve the effectiveness and cost efficiency of your UA campaigns.